treasure-data/td-android-sdk/README.md

 ### Track app lifecycle events automatically

-App lifecycle event tracking is optional and not able by default.
+App lifecycle event tracking is optional and not enable by default.
 You can track app lifecycle events automatically using :
-`TreasureData#trackAppLifecycleEvents(String table)`
+`TreasureData#enableAppLifecycleEvent()`

 App lifecycle events include : Application Install, Application Open, Application Update.
 You can disable the individual core events as the following: